brunomaga/brunomaga.github.io/_posts/2017-08-17-Neuron-Variable-Timestep.md

  P \approx I - \gamma J \text{ , } J = \partial f / \partial y \text{ , and } \gamma = h_n \beta_{n,0}
 $$

-Equation \ref{eq_newton_cvode} requires a division by the Jacobian $$J$$, i.e. a multiplication by its inverse.
+The previous equation requires a division by the Jacobian $$J$$, i.e. a multiplication by its inverse.
 Due to the expensive computation of the inverse of the Jacobian, CVODE allows for a trade-off of accuracy and solution time of any equation, by requiring one to only supply a solver for $$P y = b$$ instead.
 For the linear case, although NEURON supports a resolution with the Hines solver (default) or the (a) or (c) methods mentioned previously, there has been little exploration of the non-Hines approaches.

 ### Error Handling